evildead/danblog/source/_posts/Node-js-Unit-Tests-Use-Mocha-and-Chai-to-create-a-Roman-Number-Library-Pt-1.md

 ## Requirements

-The Roman Number Library to build will have to take a value in input (a Roman Number, or an Hindu-Arabic number), and will have to return an object containing two methods:
+The Roman Number Library to build will have to take a value in input (a Roman Number or an Hindu-Arabic number), and will have to return an object containing two methods:
 * toInt()
 * toString()